riverbed/steelscript/README.md

 In the output, grab the url containing the *token*, for example *http://127.0.0.1:8888/tree?token=123456* , and open it in your browser to log into the Jupyter web-console.

-From there, in the *Notebooks* folder you can find some notebook  based on SteelScript.
+From there, in the *Notebooks* folder you can find some notebook  based on SteelScript:

+* **AppResponse**: 01-appresponse-hostgroups.ipynb
+* *work in progress* NetProfiler

 </details>